asciinema/asciinema-player/README.md

 * `parent` - DOM element into which the player should be inserted as a child,
 * `width` - width of the player (number of terminal columns),
 * `height` - height of the player (number of terminal lines),
-* `dataUrl` - URL of the data file which contains animation frames (also see note below),
+* `dataURL` - URL of the data file which contains animation frames (also see note below),
 * `duration` - total duration of the recording in seconds,
 * `options` - (optional) object with any of the following properties:
   * `speed` - playback speed, default: 1,